fblecha/readinglist/README.md

 # 1. Reading List

 ## 2018 Books
-* (WIP) Accelerate: The Science of Lean Software and DevOps: Building and Scaling High Performing Technology Organizations by Nicole Forsgren PhD and Jez Humble
+* Accelerate: The Science of Lean Software and DevOps: Building and Scaling High Performing Technology Organizations by Nicole Forsgren PhD and Jez Humble
 * (WIP) Lean Customer Development: Building Products Your Customers Buy by Cindy Alvarez
 * Startup Boards: Getting the Most Out of Your Board of Directors by Brad Feld and Mahendra Ramsinghani
 * The Copywriter’s Handbook by Robert W. Blyl